nzmpi/ethernaut/README.md

-All soluton to the Ethernaut problems
+All solutions to the Ethernaut problems